oxenswap/neometaverse/README.md

 thank you for checking out my profile.

 With a 20+ year background in leadership, marketing management, SEO website design, HTML, social media marketing & various programming languages.
-I possess a keen ability in communication & undeerstanding new emerging technologies.
+I possess a keen ability in communication & understanding new emerging technologies.

 I have exprience in developing A.I chatbot, botAutomation, dapps, DEFI, smart contracts, crypto token and flashloans Arbitrage bot utilizing (DLT) distributed ledger technology.